In compliance with the Uniform Guidelines on Employee Selection Procedures (1978)

 Section 1607.15 B Criterion-related Validation Studies

-2. Problem and Setting: Small manufacturing companty with multi-trades maintenance staff (eight electrical/mechanical tradespeople) seeks test to qualify job applicants for works in maintenance shop.
-Company reviewed Benchmark Testware’s "Shop Apprentice" test and felt it it had potential for use as part of their selection process.
-To investigate the criterion-related validity of this instrument members of the plant maintenance staff each took the test, and were separately rated on a number of job-related criteria by their supervisor, Statistical analysis was conducted to determine the correlation between test scores and subjective ratings.
+2. Problem and Setting: Small manufacturing companty semi-skilled labor force (approximately 20 shop-floor personnel) seeks test to qualify job applicants for works as machine operators.
+Company reviewed Benchmark Testware’s "Shop Apprentice" test and felt it was appropriate for the skill level required of their operators.
+To investigate the criterion-related validity of this instrument, each operator took the test, and was separately rated on a number of job-related criteria by his supervisor, Statistical analysis was conducted to determine the correlation between test scores and subjective ratings.

 "Certain criteria may be used without a full job analysis if the user can show the importance of the criteria to the particular employment context.
 These criteria include but are not limited to production rate, error rate, tardiness, absenteeism, and length of service.
 A standardized rating of overall work performance may be used where a study of the job shows that it is an appropriate criterion."

 Basis for Selection of Criteria:Review of job information shows the worksite to be a manufacturing shop with general skills required to be greater than those of repetitive, assembly-line work, but less than those of skilled maintenance technicians.
 Based on the employers focus on the mechanical competencies involved in the job we adopted Benchmark’s standard "Skilled Trades Evaluation Form" (see appendix A).

 4. Job Titles/Codes:

 5. Bases for selection of criterion measure: The test instrument was designed to be part of an overall hiring procedure which would vary from one plant to another.
 The basis for selection of criterion measures was to provide an objective ranking outside of the test instrument against which the test results could be mathematically correlated.
 Therefore criterion measures were chosen which could be determined by supervisory appraisals.